Technology

 What is the Secure Software Development Lifecycle (SSDLC)?

-Secure Software Development Lifecycle is a systematic approach to integrating security into the software development process, often achieved by adopting a security-by-design practice.
+Secure Software Development Lifecycle (SDLC) is a systematic approach to integrating security into the software development process, often achieved by adopting a security-by-design practice.
+In the banking industry, this approach is crucial due to the sector's vulnerability to various cyberattacks.
 Rather than treating security as an add-on at later stages, development teams take a proactive approach and integrate security from the very start.

 By identifying and mitigating security risks early in the development process, development teams can reduce the likelihood of security vulnerabilities and breaches in the final product.